 The school, dedicated to quality training, desires to address the concerns of every individual who has chosen to enroll.
 All questions and concerns should be directed to the Senior Vice President of Academic Affairs for appropriate resolution.
-Questions or concerns which are not satisfactorily resolved by the school may be brought to the attention of the Pennsylvania Department of Education, and/or the Middle States Commission on Higher Education.
+Questions or concerns that are not satisfactorily resolved by Pittsburgh Technical Institute may be brought to the attention of the Pennsylvania Department of Education, and/or the Middle States Commission on Higher Education.

 Pennsylvania Department of Education